CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/email/emailaddress.md

 ### Address

-The Address is used to define the email address.
+Address is used to define the email address.
 This must be a valid email address as outlined in [RFC 5321][].

 | | |
 |--------------------|---------------------------|